 US gaming platform Roblox to delay IPO until next year

-U.S. gaming platform Roblox Corp has decided to delay its planned IPO to next year due to SEC disclosure delays, sources familiar with the matter told Reuters on Friday.

-REUTERS: U.S. gaming platform Roblox Corp has decided to delay its planned IPO to next year due to SEC disclosure delays, sources familiar with the matter told Reuters on Friday.
+NEW YORK: US gaming platform Roblox Corp has decided to delay its planned IPO to next year due to SEC disclosure delays, sources familiar with the matter told Reuters on Friday (Dec 11).

 The San Mateo, California-based company had filed to go public through an IPO on the New York Stock Exchange and was supposed to list in the coming week.